It can be very helpful to have a script for a sales call and here are a few quick steps that you can go through to

 Create a list of the problems that you help to fix.

 The next step in creating your sales script is to compose a list of the problems that you help the target buyer to resolve, minimize, or avoid.
-Sharing these at different points in your pitch can not only help you to grab the prospect’s attention, they can also be a more effective way to communicate how you can help or what you have to offer.
+Sharing these at different points in your pitch can not only help you to grab the prospect’s attention, but they can also be a more effective way to communicate how you can help or what you have to offer.

-One way to create an optimum list of problems is to take the list of benefits that you offer and for each benefit, there is probably one or two problems that are addressed or resolved.
+One way to create an optimum list of problems is to take the list of benefits that you offer and for each benefit, there are probably one or two problems that are addressed or resolved.

 Create a list of good probing sales questions.

 One of the most important sections of your script for a sales call is a list of good probing sales questions that you can ask to learn more about the prospect.
 Not only will these help you to gather valuable information to qualify the prospect, but asking good questions will also help to make your sales call more engaging and balanced.